 From the treatment plan, present one comprehensive progress note that includes objective measures of treatment progress.
 Use either a DAP or SOAP format for each set of notes.
-Due October 24th.
-10 points

 5. Program Evaluation (10%)

 Apply principles of program evaluation to your own grant proposal relevant to professional workplace (or similar workplace) to develop a Quality Assessment program, showing target problem or needs assessment, data collection, and outcome measurements.